-Commented [MD7]: Is this understood by departments? only
+Commented [MD7]: Is this understood by departments? only ASM will do conduct these checks.

-Commented [DP8R7]: I read it as general inquiries handled by ASM, and with a signed release more info is provided by ASM or
+Commented [DP8R7]: I read it as general inquiry is handled by ASM, and with a signed release more info is provided by ASM or

 Commented [DG9R7]: I think it should be standardized to HR.
-If a more in depth inquiry is required, I can assign it.
+If a more indepth inquiry is required, I can assign it.